mikhailshilkov/mikhailio-docpad/src/documents/2018/12/fairy-tale-of-fsharp-and-durable-functions/index.html.md

 ### Functions

-Wishlist Fulfillment service needs to combine three actions to achieve its goal.
+Wish List Fulfillment service needs to combine three actions to achieve its purpose.
 The actions can be modelled with three strongly-typed asynchronous functions.

-The first action is finding matches for each wish item:
+The first action finds matches for each wish item:

 ``` fsharp
 // string -> Async<Match list>